 Truly, this time of year, the ginkgo are so striking that they are everywhere you look.

-But even when the ginkgo trees have lost their leaves, or during spring and summer when they are “merely” green, shade-giving trees, we can’t help but think of them as we move about the city, thanks to the fact that their leaf shape is also one of the symbols of Tokyo, so that it is used for the logo of the metropolitan subway system and as a decoration on various objects, even for something as mundane as the guardrails of the city’s streets.
+But even when the ginkgo trees have lost their leaves, or during spring and summer when they are “merely” green, shade-giving trees, we can’t help but think of them as we move about the city, thanks to the fact that their leaf shape is also one of the symbols of Tokyo.
+It is used for the logo of the metropolitan subway system and as a decoration on various objects, even for something as mundane as the guardrails of the city’s streets.